 Our Department cares for our community in a number of locations including the Parkland Health & Hospital System, William P. Clements Jr. University Hospital, Children's Medical Center Dallas, and the Dallas Veterans Affairs Medical Center.
 Each of these facilities serves our citizens in a different way and therefore requires a different approach for our care.

 Parkland is the Dallas County hospital, making it the safety-net hospital for indigent care in our communities and proudly so as it is also an American College of Surgeons-verified Level 1 trauma center and one of two American Burn Association-certified burn centers in our region.
-Our two UT Southwestern University Hospitals, Clements University Hospital and Zale Lipshy University Hospital, are state-of-the-art hospitals with cutting-edge technology that enables physicians and nurses to provide the highest level of care.
+Our university hospital, William P. Clements University Hospital, is a state-of-the-art health care facility with cutting-edge technology that enables physicians and nurses to provide the highest level of care.
 Children's Medical Center Dallas has one of the busiest pediatric EDs in the nation and is home to the only National Cancer Institute-designated cancer center in North Texas while also being one of two ACS-Level 1 pediatric trauma centers in the state.
 Finally, the Dallas VA Medical Center is the VA North Texas Health Care System's second largest facility, serving over 113,000 veterans and delivering 1 million episodes of outpatient care each year.